-- The Bureau of Immigration (BI) will: - o accept the submission for extension/renewal of expired visas upon submission of an affidavit of explanation for late submission; - accept the submission of affidavit of guarantee and other supporting documents in lieu of hearings in person for visa applications; - suspend the imposition of fines and mandatory penalties for non-filing, late 0 filing and failure to comply with compulsory notifications and other reportorial requirements for visa application, Temporary Visitor's Visa updating, downgrading and order to leave. - Effective until 31 December, the Bureau of Immigration (BI) will temporarily allow foreign nationals with approved and implemented visas to depart the country without an ACR I-Card or an ACR I-Card waiver order. - On exit, they must present their passport with visa implementation stamps and 0 official receipts of payment for their ACR I-Card waiver application fee, Emigration Clearance Certificate (ECC)/Re-entry Permit (RP) or Special Return Certificate (SRC). - The foreign national passenger is advised to safe keep the copies of the 0 official receipts as the same should be presented upon return to the Philippines. - These foreign nationals should, upon their return to the Philippines, proceed immediately to the main BI office to apply for revalidation and implementation of the visa on their passport. - Holders of temporary visitor's visas who have stayed in the country less than one year and who are departing the Philippines are temporarily allowed to acquire their Emigration Clearance Certificate (ECC) at the international airports.
-ECCs for those leaving for good must still be obtained from the Bureau of Immigration Main Office or Satellite Offices which are open.
+- The Bureau of Immigration (BI) will: - Provide a non-extendable grace period of six months from a visa's expiration 0 date for the holder to submit their extension/renewal application.
+This is applicable only to visa holders whose visas did not expire while they were outside of the Philippines; - Accept the submission of affidavit of guarantee and other supporting 0 documents in lieu of hearings in person for visa applications; - Suspend the imposition of fines and mandatory penalties for non-filing, late 0 filing and failure to comply with compulsory notifications and other reportorial requirements for visa application, Temporary Visitor's Visa updating, downgrading and order to leave. - All non-tourist visa holders whose visas expired from 16 March 2020 to 7 July 2021, and who were unable to submit extension/renewal/amendment applications due to COVID-19 and guarantine protocols will have until 30 November 2021 (nonextendable) to file these application.
+This is applicable only to visa holders whose visas did not expire while they were outside of the Philippines. - Effective until 31 December, the Bureau of Immigration (BI) will temporarily allow foreign nationals with approved and implemented visas to depart the country without an ACR I-Card or an ACR I-Card waiver order. - On exit, they must present their passport with visa implementation stamps and 0 official receipts of payment for their ACR I-Card waiver application fee, Emigration Clearance Certificate (ECC)/Re-entry Permit (RP) or Special Return Certificate (SRC). - The foreign national passenger is advised to safe keep the copies of the 0 official receipts as the same should be presented upon return to the Philippines. - These foreign nationals should, upon their return to the Philippines, proceed immediately to the main BI office to apply for revalidation and implementation of the visa on their passport.

-- Foreign nationals whose visas will expire during the duration of the ECQ are allowed to submit their applications for extension without penalties, provided that they submit their applications within thirty days from the lifting of the Enhanced Community Quarantine. - Biometrics capturing and fingerprinting, and the issuance of Special Security Registration Numbers (SSRNs) as requirements for processing of ECC are temporarily suspended.
+- Holders of temporary visitor's visas who have stayed in the country less than one year and who are departing the Philippines are temporarily allowed to acquire their Emigration Clearance Certificate (ECC) at the international airports.
+ECCs for those leaving for good must still be obtained from the Bureau of Immigration Main Office or Satellite Offices which are open. - Foreign nationals whose visas will expire during the duration of the ECQ are allowed to submit their applications for extension without penalties, provided that they submit their applications within thirty days from the lifting of the Enhanced Community Quarantine. - Biometrics capturing and fingerprinting, and the issuance of Special Security Registration Numbers (SSRNs) as requirements for processing of ECC are temporarily suspended.
 The Bureau of Immigration (BI) will still conduct derogatory records checking before issuing the ECC to ensure that any foreign national who wishes to leave the country has no pending case or has no pending obligation with the Philippine government. - Departing passengers with pending extension applications of their immigrant or nonimmigrant visas will no longer be required to secure a Grace Period Order.
 In lieu of the Grace Period Order, the subject foreign nationals shall submit certain documents to the Immigration Officer (during departure formalities).
 The requirement for a National Bureau of Investigation (NBI) clearance for an Order to Leave is temporarily suspended. - Overseas Filipino Workers (OFWs), balikbayans, and foreign nationals leaving for abroad through any of the ports in Luzon shall be allowed to leave the Philippines at any time for the duration of the Enhanced Community Quarantine, provided they meet certain criteria. - Travel restrictions are lifted for Balik-Manggagawa overseas Filipino Workers returning to mainland China except for Hubei province.